dfithian/dfithian.github.io/_posts/2019-12-30-fancy-haskell.markdown

 ### Good engineers don't make themselves irreplaceable

 In the business world you're never going to make an effective product unless you understand the concerns of your stakeholders.
-For Haskell engineers, our product is our code, and our stakeholders are those in charge of hiring as well as present and future Haskell engineers.
+Within the scope of an engineering team, it could be said that our product as engineers is our code and our stakeholders are those in charge of hiring as well as present and future Haskell engineers.
 Emphasis on _future_ engineer, like one who hasn't learned or mastered Haskell yet. _That's_ our stakeholder, not Ed Kmett.

 Put another way, everyone who's worked at an engineering company knows some infamous former employee who wrote a bunch of bad code and whose name, when mentioned, makes everyone groan.
 Don't